Trinitas Blog

 The Gift of Sin: Digging into Your Child’s Sin

-Posted by Ron Gilley on Jul 26, 2021 8:00:00 AM
+Posted by Ron Gilley on Jun 29, 2025 1:00:00 PM

-One of the great purposes of this life is our sanctification, that process whereby we—with the help of the Holy Spirit—become more like Christ over the course of our lifetime.
+One of the great purposes of this life is our sanctification, that process whereby we—with the help of the Holy Spirit—become more like Christ throughout our lifetime.
 We are eternal beings, bound for glory, and this life offers us lots of opportunities to prepare.
 Becoming like Christ consists in part, as the Apostle Paul says, of putting off the old man (Col 3:9) and putting off our sins (Col 3:8).
 I don’t know about you, but I seem to have a lot of sin to put off, and I couldn’t even start the project of putting it off until I knew what sin was and what God thought about my sin.
 I should have started a lot earlier in life than I did!
 Talk about wasted youth, sheesh.

 Read More